fauna/fauna-js/README.md

 #### Query timeout

 The query timeout is the time, in milliseconds, that Fauna will spend executing your query before aborting with a 503 Timeout error.
-If a query timeout occurs, the driver will throw an instance of `ServiceTimeoutError`.
+If a query timeout occurs, the driver will throw an instance of `QueryTimeoutError`.

 The query timeout can be set using the `ClientConfiguration.query_timeout_ms` option.
 The default value if you do not provide one is 5000 ms (5 seconds).